 Complementary Technical Concepts

-Before moving to the next section, where a basic CI/CD pipeline will be put in place, the reader needs to understand some additional concepts and terms that will be used through the example.
-If you’re already familiar with the notion of an automation server (and available solutions of this on the market), containerization using Docker as well as have put in place a model as a service, you can directly jump to the section 4.2.
+Before moving to the next section, where a basic CI/CD pipeline will be put in place, the reader needs to understand some additional concepts and terms that will be used throughout the example.
+If you’re already familiar with the notion of an automation server (and available solutions of this on the market) and containerization using Docker, and you have put in place a model as a service, you can jump directly to section 4.2.

 Automation server

 A CI/CD pipeline is nothing more than a set of automated processes around compiling, testing, and packaging a data-driven solution.
 To execute them, a machine with computing resources is needed to do the heavy lifting.
-That’s exactly what a (build) automation server is for, sometimes referred to as continuous integration server.
+That’s exactly what a (build) automation server is for, sometimes referred to as a continuous integration server.

-Every automation server exposes programmable objects or applications that allow to execute pipeline steps.
-A person in charge of setting up a pipeline needs to indicate what commands he/she wants to run, and the automation server takes them in charge.
-Depending on the automation solution used, the encoding of the commands takes different forms, nevertheless most of the tools used a declarative syntax.
+Every automation server exposes programmable objects or applications that allow pipeline steps to be executed.
+A person in charge of setting up a pipeline needs to indicate what commands he/she wants to run, and the automation server adopts these.
+Depending on the automation solution used, the encoding of the commands takes different forms; nevertheless, most of the tools used a declarative syntax.

-The idea is to indicate what is needed in by declaring different sections and parameters as well as commands to execute.
-This is an approach very similar to infrastructure as code with the tools like Terraform and ARM templates.
+The idea is to indicate what is needed by declaring different sections and parameters, as well as commands to execute.
+This is an approach very similar to infrastructure as code (IaC) with the tools like Terraform and ARM templates.

-Given a fast-growing adoption of CI/CD, there exists a wide variety of tools that allow to automate the delivery process.
-The most employed one is Jenkins (Leszko, 2019), while CircleCi, Bitbucket Pipelines, GitHub Actions, GitLabs CI remain popular options.
-You can refer to (Atlassian, 2022) for an overview of different automation servers.
+Given the fast-growing adoption of CI/CD, there are a wide variety of tools for automation of the delivery process.
+The one most employed is Jenkins (Leszko, 2019), while CircleCi, Bitbucket Pipelines, GitHub Actions, and GitLabs CI remain popular options.
+You can refer to Atlassian (2022) for an overview of different automation servers.

 Containerization

-As you already know, an automation server provides computing resources for a CI/CD pipeline to build, test and deliver an artefact of a data-driven solution.
+As you already know, an automation server provides computing resources for a CI/CD pipeline to build, test, and deliver an artifact of a data-driven solution.
 This means that whichever dependencies the application requires on a local machine, they will also be needed on the server.
 Consequently, all libraries and tools have to be installed every time a CI/CD pipeline is run.
 Fortunately, there is a far more convenient and increasingly popular solution – using a container that has all the dependencies present.

-Containerization allows packaging an application into an image that can be run on any operating system.
+Containerization allows an application to be packaged into an image that can be run on any operating system.
 Hence, it responds to the problem of how to prepare a stable build environment that will behave the same way regardless of the place (think different automation server solutions) and time of execution.

-In order to ensure that, each container constitutes an entire runtime environment.
+To ensure this, each container constitutes an entire runtime environment.
 Therefore, it typically includes:

-the application itself,
+the application itself

-any dependencies it might need to be built or tested,
+any dependencies it might need to be built or tested

 configuration files that are needed to run the app.